pereznetworks/My-Tic-Tac-Toe-Game/README.md

     On the finish screen...

       The word "Winner" appears ...
-      and the screen is the players color, Blue for X and Orange for O.
+      and the screen is that players color, Blue for X and Orange for O.

     EXTRA CREDIT #4: